aspnetboilerplate/module-zero-template/README.md

 ASP.NET Boilerplate - Module Zero - Startup Template
 ----------------------------------------------------

 This project is aimed to be a starter template for ABP and module zero.
-It's not in experimental stage, not completed yet.
+It's in experimental stage, not completed yet.